AshGreyG/ashgreyg.github.io/post/CS/Web3/Blockchain-basic-BTC.typ

   )
 ]

 In Bitcoin trade, asymmetric encryption is used in *signature*.
 For example, Alice wants to give 10 bitcoins to Bob, she posts this trade to the blockchain.
-This procedure needs her to use her private key to signature the trade.
+This procedure needs her to use her private key to sign the trade.
 The others on the blockchain can verify this using Alice's public key.

 Creating the private and public key needs a good source of randomness, under this situation, creating the same private and public key with other's is impossible.